zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Alan: I don’t think so.
 We’re going to get a parkin g ticket or worse, and we really shouldn’t be using your grandfather’s placard anywa y.

- Sasha: Do you know how many strings I had to pull t o get a reservation at the hottest restaurant in town?
+ Sasha: Do you know how many strings I had to pull to get a reservation at the hottest restaurant in town?
 Come on, let’s go.
 Why are you checking your wallet?
 Dinner is my treat.

 Alan: I just want to make sure I have enough cash f or a taxi when your car gets towed!